 Roasted Jalapeno Salsa

-Roasted jalapeno salsa is a smashing success in our home.
-This delicious salsa is easy to assemble using stored roasted jalapeno and fire-roasted tomato.
-And ready in minutes, of course, they are also gone immediately.
+Roasted Jalapeno Salsa is a smashing success in our home.
+This delicious salsa is easy to assemble using roasted jalapenos and fire-roasted tomatoes that are already stored.
+And, of course, they are ready in minutes; they are gone immediately.

 Roasted jalapeno salsa is delicious served with chips.